Velaha/Scala/01_Classes/README.md

         speedUp : one parameter will indicate the number of km/h that the speed  of the car will be increase, parameter must be exclusively positive
         if not, throw an `IllegalArgumentException`.
-Method returns the new speed of the car
+Method returns Unit

         brake : One parameter will indicate the number of km/h that the speed of the car will be decrease, parameter must be exclusively negative if not, throw an IllegalArgumentException.
-Method returns the new speed of the car
+Method returns Unit

-   *(Speed must be hold internally in mutable variable)*
+   *(Speed must be hold internally in mutable variable and readable from outside the class)*

+### 4) Start your car

+Create one runnable class.
+Instanciate one car, with primary constructor and after one with secondary constructor

+Drive your cars, accelerate, brake, check speed... test error cases also.

-## first Summary
+## summary

 Here we saw how create one class in Scala language and how declare some methods.
 In this implemetation, we used the object oriented paradigm by used the exception and used the mutable internal state.